75 Ideas for Businesses You Can Launch for Cheap or Free

 - Integrates with all main payment processing platforms

-2. Bookkeeping ServicesAre you great with numbers and want to work from the comforts of home?
+2. Bookkeeping ServicesAre you great with numbers and want to work from the comfort of home?
 To become a freelance bookkeeper, you do not need to be a Certified Public Accountant, but you do need to be good with numbers.
 There are lots of free to use online invoicing tools such as Sighted.com and online payments tools like Due.com.
 Some services you could offer include:

 - Creating balance sheets